rikosintie/Discovery/docs/Getting_Started.md

 C:\Users\mhubbard\AppData\Local\Microsoft\WindowsApps\python.exe
 ```

-You can also the GUI tool `Add or Remove Programs` to verify Python is installed:
+You can also use the GUI tool `Add or Remove Programs` to verify Python is installed:

 ----------------------------------------------------------------